THE VOLGA GERMANS IN PORTLAND

 1914 - The Zion German Congregational Church is established at NE 9th and Fremont, led by Rev. Johannes Hopp.

-1914 to 1917 - World War I ravages Europe and creates an uncomfortable time for the German-Russians in Portland.
+1914 to 1917 - World War I ravages Europe and creates an uncomfortable time for the Volga Germans in Portland.

-1917 - The Russian Revolution ousts Czar Nicholas II and ends Russia's involvement in World War I.
+1917 - The Russian Revolution ousts Czar Nicholas II, marking the end of Russia's involvement in World War I. Soviet control makes emigration from Russia nearly impossible.

 1917 - The first automobile bridge between Portland and Vancouver is completed.